 - Buy the snacks while in Kathmandu, as they cost higher if you buy them during the trek.

 - Bring your water bottle and water purification tablets.

-- Try eating Dal-Bhat while on the trail since it is cheap and very healthy.
+- Try eating Dal-Bhat on the trail since it is cheap and healthy.

-- It is impossible to take a bath every day while trekking, so it is good to bring some wet wipes to wipe your body with.
+- Taking a bath every day while trekking is impossible, so it is good to bring some wet wipes to wipe your body with.

-- Bring a solar battery charger or a portable power bank and extra batteries for your camera.
+- Bring a solar battery charger, a portable power bank, and extra batteries for your camera.